canonical/sdkcraft/docs/tutorial/index.rst

-   It runs when the workshop is launched or refreshed, installing the prerequisites and preparing it for use.
+   It runs when the workshop is launched or refreshed, installing the prerequisites and preparing it.

 #.
 Also under :file:`python-sdk/hooks/`,